Azure/Cloud-Native/website/blog-cnny/2023-02-07/index.md

 EOF
 ```

+We just deployed and enabled a bunch of stuff.
+Let's review what we just did.

-At the moment, we have an Azure Managed Identity (which is an object in Azure AD), an OIDC issuer endpoint (which is in our Kubernetes cluster), and a Kubernetes ServiceAccount.
-We need to tie these components together and establish a [Federated Identity Credential](https://learn.microsoft.com/graph/api/resources/federatedidentitycredentials-overview?WT.mc_id=containers-84290-pauyu&view=graph-rest-1.0) so that Azure AD will trust authentication requests your Kubernetes cluster.
+We have an Azure Managed Identity (which is an object in Azure AD), an OIDC issuer endpoint (which is in our Kubernetes cluster), and a Kubernetes ServiceAccount.

+The next step is to tie these three components together and establish a [Federated Identity Credential](https://learn.microsoft.com/graph/api/resources/federatedidentitycredentials-overview?WT.mc_id=containers-84290-pauyu&view=graph-rest-1.0) so that Azure AD can trust authentication requests from your Kubernetes cluster.

-> 📝 NOTE: This federation can be between Azure AD any Kubernetes cluster; not just AKS.
+> 📝 NOTE: This identity federation can be established between Azure AD any Kubernetes cluster; not just AKS 🤗

+To establish the federated credential, we'll need the OIDC issuer URL, and a subject which points to your Kubernetes ServiceAccount.

 ```bash
 # Get the OIDC issuer URL